Dear reader of ADxS.org, please excuse the disruption.

 People with ADHD suffer particularly from motivating themselves to do less interesting things.

 A helpful way to get around this is to delegate unpleasant or unpopular tasks.
 If you don’t like cleaning, you don’t have to be ashamed if you can afford a cleaner.
-There are income tax assistance associations and tax consultants for the unpopular tax return.
+There are income tax assistance associations and tax consultants to help with unpopular tax returns.
 Often enough, these cost less than the therapy hours spent trying to deal with the inability to cope with the tasks or to cope with the lack of self-motivation.

 1.2.2.
 Bodydoubling, virtual co-working